Minnesota Department of Health Equal Opportunity

-If you think you have been subjected to discrimination under an MDH program or activity you may file a complaint with MDH’s Office of Workforce Diversity (OWD).
+If you think you have been subjected to discrimination under an MDH program or activity you may file a complaint with MDH’s Office of Workforce Diversity, Equity and Inclusion.

-You may use the Discrimination/Harassment Complaint Form (Word) and mail, email or fax it to:
+You may use the Discrimination/Harassment Complaint Form (PDF) and mail, email, or fax it to:

 Human Resource Management